-One of the primary goals for Dartmouth-Hitchcock (D-H) is to create a healthy community by delivering outstanding health care services to New England residents.
-Our Partners for Community Wellness (PCW) program supports D-H in that mission by developing and implementing programs that engage community members as advisors, advocates and philanthropists to improve community health and well-being.
+One of the primary goals for Dartmouth Health is to create a healthy community by delivering outstanding health care services to New England residents.
+Our Partners for Community Wellness (PCW) program supports that mission by developing and implementing programs that engage community members as advisors, advocates and philanthropists to improve community health and well-being.

-By generating discussion about health issues and listening to the opinions and concerns of residents, our community ambassadors can advise D-H staff and help them understand the perspective of people in the communities we serve.
+By generating discussion about health issues and listening to the opinions and concerns of residents, our community ambassadors can advise Dartmouth Health staff and help them understand the perspective of people in the communities we serve.
 Our donors support our philanthropic efforts by providing funding and volunteer time for important programs that are administered through community agencies, allowing us to effectively and efficiently provide support to some of our region’s most vulnerable residents.
-And, our advocate network — our newest community engagement initiative — participates in campaigns to promote policies and laws that support improved community health and wellness.
+And, our advocate network—our newest community engagement initiative—participates in campaigns to promote policies and laws that support improved community health and wellness.

 Our PCW programs allow residents of the communities we serve to take small-scale actions that, together, can have a significant impact on health and wellness.
 But perhaps most importantly, our programs give community members a voice — and the opportunity to positively influence public health for the benefit of their loved ones, friends and neighbors.